countnazgul/qlikview-file-system-access/README.md

 * /clearfolderfiles/[folder] - delete all files inside the specified folder.
 All subfolders will NOT be deleted
 * /clearfolderall/[folder] - delete all files and subfolders inside the specified folder
 * /qvscriptslist - the app allows to host static files.
 The idea is to host predefined qv scripts which can be called from qv itself
-* /qvscripts/:file - return the content of the specified txt file.
+* /qvscripts/[file] - return the content of the specified txt file.
 See blow how to include the file in qv
-* /rename/:oldname/:newname - rename file/folder from "oldname" to "newname"
+* /rename/[oldname]/[newname] - rename file/folder from "oldname" to "newname"
-* /mkdir/:dirname - create an empty folder
+* /mkdir/[dirname] - create an empty folder
-* /move/:frompath/:topath - move file/folder "frompath" to "topath".
+* /move/[frompath]/[topath] - move file/folder "frompath" to "topath".
 For files "topath" must include and filename
-* /copy/:frompath/:topath - copy file/folder "frompath" to "topath".
+* /copy/[frompath/[topath] - copy file/folder "frompath" to "topath".
 For files "topath" must include and filename
-* /zipfolder/:foldepath/:topath - zip folder (:filepath) to specific location (:topath)
+* /zipfolder/[foldepath]/[topath] - zip folder (:filepath) to specific location (:topath)
-* /zipfile/:filepath/:topath/:filename - zip single file (:filepath) to specific location (:topath) and name the zip file (:filename)
+* /zipfile/[filepath]/[topath]/[filename] - zip single file (:filepath) to specific location (:topath) and name the zip file (:filename)
-* /unzip/:filepath/:topath - unzip zip file to specific path
+* /unzip/[filepath]/[topath] - unzip zip file to specific path

-#### Specifics
-  * the file and folder names must contain the full path
-  * the file and folder names must be url encoded (see the part below)

 #### URL encoding inside QlikView

+All file and folder names must be url encoded!

 Before send the request to the app from inside the qlikview the path must be url encoded.
 The mapping table below can be used to encode the path: